Lakehouse Job History

 Field information is explained as follows

-Belongs to Stage | The stage corresponding to the operator |
+| Belongs to Stage | The stage corresponding to the operator |

-Spilled to Disk | The size of the data spilled to disk, this parameter can help understand if the slow performance is due to insufficient memory resources in the cluster |
+| Spill to Disk | The size of the data spilled to disk.
+This parameter indicates whether slow performance is due to insufficient cluster memory resources |

-Total Rows | The data currently processed by the operator |
+| Total Rows | The data currently processed by the operator |

-Field | Corresponds to the SQL script, corresponding field |
+| Field | Corresponds to the fields in the SQL script |

 Table Mode

-Supports stage switching table mode
+Supports switching stages to table mode

-Supports operator switching table mode
+Supports switching operators to table mode

 Analyzing Failed Jobs